jayasrivenkateshp/aws-learning/01-IAM/00-IAM Basics.md

 ---
-IAM Users: "Identities which represent humans or applications that need access to your account" IAM Groups: "Collection of related users EX: development team,finance team,HR team" IAM Roles: "Can be used by services,or granting external access to your account"
+IAM Users: "Identities which represent humans or applications that need access to your account" IAM Groups: Collection of related users EX: development team,finance team,HR team IAM Roles: "Can be used by services,or granting external access to your account"
 ---